Would you like to host EAMT 2027? EAMT conference

 Mary Nurminen, Tampere University

-Danielle Saunders, University of Cambridge
+Danielle Saunders, DeepL

 Call for Participation